 Cowboys at Combine: 3 Priority Positions

-The Dallas Cowboys had 11 picks in 2021 and went defense on eight.
+The Dallas Cowboys had 11 picks in 2021 and after an NFL Draft that saw they go defense on eight picks.
 The strategy worked as - with a lot of help from new coordinator Dan Quinn - the defense improved dramatically.

-Historically, Dallas has not been very active in the pre-draft free-agent market, and this year should follow suit.
-So most of the excitement Cowboys fans will be subjected to this offseason will likely center around April's NFL Draft.
+Historically, Dallas has not been very active in the pre-draft free-agent market, and this year should follow suit. ... even as questions arise regarding everybody from Amari Cooper (trade or cut?) to Dalton Schultz (raise his priority given the Blake Jarwin problem?) ...
+So, most of the excitement Cowboys fans will be subjected to this offseason will likely center around April's NFL Draft.

 Dallas has a few needs it'll address in the draft, but let's take a look at three of the Cowboys' biggest needs for 2022 and how the NFL Scouting Combine can help potentially fill those holes.